fakela/merkle-proof-tutorial/README.md

 - **Root Node**: At the top of the tree is the root node, which is the ultimate summary of the entire dataset.
 It represents a single hash value, computed from the hashes of the internal nodes beneath it.

-Let's look at a Merkle Tree example
+Let's look at a Merkle Tree example.

 ### Example of a Merkle Tree: